Great, but that raises the question: what’s enough?

 I just happen to be my own best example. 🙂

-I will readily admit that there’s no magic formula, no checklist, no set of rules to follow when providing information to someone when you ask for assistance.
+I readily admit that there’s no magic formula, checklist, or set of rules to follow when providing information when you ask someone for assistance.

 Asking for help about a webpage’s behavior requires different information than if, say, your computer suddenly starts blue-screening.

-But there’s definitely some information common to all issues — both specific questions you need to ask yourself and have on hand to share with the technology gurus in your life.
+But there’s definitely some information common to all issues: specific information you need to have on hand to share with the technology gurus in your life.